mikeroyal/Open-Source-Security-Guide/README.md

 [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings) is a list of useful payloads and bypass for Web Application Security and Pentest/CTF.

 [TheHive](https://thehive-project.org/) is a scalable 3-in-1 open source and free Security Incident Response Platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.
 It is the perfect companion to [MISP](http://www.misp-project.org/).

+[MITRE ATT&CK®](https://attack.mitre.org/) is a global knowledge base of adversary tactics and techniques based on real-world security observations.
+It is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.

+[CALDERA™](https://caldera.mitre.org/) is a cyber security platform designed to easily automate adversary emulation, assist manual red-teams, and automate incident response.

+[Atomic Red Team™](https://github.com/redcanaryco/atomic-red-team) is a library of tests mapped to the [MITRE ATT&CK®](https://attack.mitre.org/) framework.
+Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.

+[OpenCTI](https://www.opencti.io/) is an open source platform allowing organizations to manage their cyber threat intelligence knowledge and observables.
+It has been created in order to structure, store, organize and visualize technical and non-technical information about cyber threats.

+[Amass](https://owasp.org/www-project-amass/) is an OWASP Project that performs network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques.

+[IVRE](https://ivre.rocks/) is a network recon framework.
+That let's you build your own, self-hosted and fully-controlled alternatives to Shodan, ZoomEye, Censys, and GreyNoise.
+IVRE can run your Passive DNS service, collect and analyse network intelligence from your sensors, and much more.

+[MISP](https://www.misp-project.org/) is an open source software solution for collecting, storing, distributing and sharing cyber security indicators and threats about cyber security incidents analysis and malware analysis.
+MISP is designed by and for incident analysts, security and ICT professionals or malware reversers to support their day-to-day operations to share structured information efficiently.

+[Rapid7 Nexpose](https://www.rapid7.com/products/nexpose/) is a vulnerability scanner which aims to support the entire vulnerability management lifecycle, including discovery, detection, verification, risk classification, impact analysis, reporting and mitigation.
+It integrates with Rapid7's Metasploit for vulnerability exploitation.

+[Nikto](https://github.com/sullo/nikto) is an Open Source web server scanner which performs comprehensive tests against web servers for multiple items, including over 6400 potentially dangerous files/CGIs, checks for outdated versions of over 1200 servers, and version specific problems on over 270 servers.

+[Scapy](https://scapy.net/) is a powerful interactive packet manipulation tool, packet generator, network scanner, network discovery tool, and packet sniffer.

+[OSSEC HIDS(Host Intrusion Detection System)](https://www.ossec.net/) is an open source security tool that performs log analysis, integrity checking, rootkit detection, time-based alerting and active response.
+In addition to its IDS functionality, it is commonly used as a SEM/SIM solution.

+[OpenMPTCProuter](https://www.openmptcprouter.com/) is a tool that uses [MultiPath TCP (MPTCP)](https://www.multipath-tcp.org/) to really aggregate multiple Internet connections and [OpenWrt](https://openwrt.org/).

 [Cortex](https://thehive-project.org/) is a Powerful Observable Analysis and Active Response Engine.
 This solves a common problem frequently encountered by SOCs, CSIRTs and security researchers in the course of threat intelligence, digital forensics and incident response.